Tsunasama/Compiler_Principle/README.md

 # Compiler_Principle
-Some compiler analyzer wrote on my intrests.
+Some compiler analyzer wrote of my intrests.